shiyamhoda/git_assignment/README.md

 The git diff command is used to show the differences between different states of a Git repository.
 Like between different branches, working directory and staging area, staged and last committed version etc.

+g.
+What is the main branch?

+As the name suggests it is the main or the default branch or the code.
+It typically represents the most stable and up-to-date version of the project.
+The main branch often serves as the base from which other branches are created, and it's where integration of new features, bug fixes, and other changes typically occurs.

+h.
+Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

+Pushing changes directly to the main branch is generally not recommended.The best practice to follow a workflow that incorporates feature branches and pull requests.
+While pushing changes directly to the main branch is technically possible, following a feature branch-based workflow with pull requests offers several benefits, including improved code quality, collaboration, and release management.